PowerShell/PowerShell-RFC/1-Draft/RFCxxxx-PowerShellGet-3.0.md

 `Register-PSResourceRepository` will allow for registering additional repositories.
 A `-PSGallery` switch enables registering PSGallery should it be accidentally removed.
-This would be in a different parameter set from `-URL` and `-Repositories`.
+This would be in a different parameter set from `-URL` and `-Repository`.

 The `-URL` will accept the HTTP address without the need to specify `/api/v3` as that will be assumed and discovered at runtime (trying v3 first, then falling